turingschool/front-end-curriculum/lessons/electron-testing.md

 tags: spectron, electron, testing
 ---

-Let's take a good hard look at the UI.
-This is what we're going to implement.
+Testing is hard.
+Spectron makes your life easier for checking all of Electrons APIs.
+Let's look at some simple tests to get started and then think about test strategies for your projects.

 ## Adding Spectron